TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Vice

-Despite its presence on the APT repository, We will use a custom build provided by the Makefile to make use of the SDL version which works better is this context.
+Despite its presence on the APT repository, we will use a custom build provided by the Makefile to make use of the SDL version which works better is this context.